Illumina/IlluminaConnectedAnnotationsDocumentation/docs/introduction/getting-started.md

 title: Getting Started
 ---

-Illumina Annotator is written in C# using [.NET Core](https://www.microsoft.com/net/download/core) (an amazing runtime environment that currently runs on Windows, Linux, Mac OS X, and in Docker images).
+Illumina Connected Annotations is written in C# using [.NET Core](https://www.microsoft.com/net/download/core) (an amazing runtime environment that currently runs on Windows, Linux, Mac OS X, and in Docker images).
 Once .NET Core has been downloaded, all you need to do is grab the source, compile it, and grab the data files.

 :::tip
-Illumina Annotator currently uses .NET6.0.
+Illumina Connected Annotations currently uses .NET6.0.
 Please make sure that you have the most current runtime from the [.NET Core downloads](https://www.microsoft.com/net/download/core) page.
 :::

-## Getting Illumina Annotator
+## Getting Illumina Connected Annotations

 ### Latest Release
-Please visit [Illumina Annotator](https://developer.illumina.com/IlluminaAnnotator). to obtain the latest release.
+Please visit [Illumina Connected Annotations](https://developer.illumina.com/IlluminaAnnotator). to obtain the latest release.

 ```bash
 mkdir -p IlluminaAnnotator/Data